Skip to main content

 $ gc order list

-NAME TYPE GATE INTERVAL/SCHED TARGET
+NAME TYPE TRIGGER INTERVAL/SCHED TARGET

-review-check formula cooldown 5m worker
+pancakes-check formula cooldown 5m worker

 dep-update formula cooldown 1h worker